usnistgov/800-63-3/sp800-63a/sec5_proofing.md

 The CSP MAY determine to utilize trusted referees, such as notaries, legal guardian, or some other form of certified individual that can legally vouch for and/or act on behalf of the individual.
 CSP MAY use a trusted referee for both remote and in-person processes.

+In addition, antecedent in-person identity proofing MAY be allowed at IAL2.
+See [The Federal Bridge Certification Authority (FBCA) Certificate Policy (CP)](#fbcacp), Section 3.2.3.1 Authentication of Human Subscribers for Medium Assurance _and_ [FBCA Supplementary Antecedent, In-Person Definition](#fbcasup) for more details.

 In some instances, the CSP MAY allow an individual that has successfully completed identity proofing with the same CSP to act as a trusted referee for another individual.
 The CSP SHALL not accept this type of trusted referee verification at IAL3.

 ### 5.3.4.
 Considerations for Minors and People with Unique Needs